dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-oci-objectstorage.md

 If you wish to create the bucket for Dapr to use, you can do so beforehand.
 However, Object Storage state provider will create one - in the specified compartment - for you automatically if it doesn't exist.

-In order to setup OCI Object Storage as a state store, you will need the following properties:
+In order to setup OCI Object Storage as a state store, you need the following properties:
 - **instancePrincipalAuthentication**: The flag that indicates if instance principal based authentication should be used.
 - **configFileAuthentication**: The flag that indicates if the OCI identity credential details are provided through a configuration file.
 Not used when **instancePrincipalAuthentication** is true.
 - **configFilePath**: Full path name to the OCI configuration file.
 Not used when **instancePrincipalAuthentication** is true or **configFileAuthentication** is not true.